 - Job and career training services

 On a more local level, there are programs and services that can help end homelessness for individual people and families.
-Homeless service programs and other organizations are working in communities around the country to provide shelter, find permanent homes, and connect homeless people with the services they need to re-gain stability.
+Homeless service programs and other organizations are working in communities around the country to provide shelter, find permanent homes, and connect homeless people with the services they need to regain stability.

 Bridge to Permanent Housing

 Emergency shelters, temporary housing, and other kinds of “bridge housing” are important parts of the solution to homelessness.
 It can take time to find permanent places for people to live after they have lost their homes.
-And when a community has a shortage of affordable housing, it takes time to build new homes!
+And when a community has a shortage of affordable housing, it takes time to build new homes.

-Shelters get homeless people off the streets and provide a place to stay temporarily while looking for a long-term solution.
+Shelters get homeless people off the streets and temporarily provide a place to stay while looking for a long-term solution.
 They can provide places to sleep, store belongings, take a shower, and make meals.
 Shelters can also help people begin to get back on their feet by helping with housing and job searches, connecting parents with daycare and other resources for young children, and making sure school-age kids are enrolled in school and connected with school staff who can support them.

 It is also important for homeless people and families to move quickly into permanent housing solutions.
-Many programs are implementing a “Housing First” approach by quickly connecting homeless people to permanent housing without pre-conditions and requirements such as sobriety.
+Many programs implement a “Housing First” approach by quickly connecting homeless people to permanent housing without preconditions and requirements such as sobriety.
 “Continuums of Care” (regional and local planning bodies that coordinate housing and services funding for homeless families and individuals) throughout the country are implementing coordinated entry system processes to ensure all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred, and connected to housing and assistance based on their strengths and needs.
 Some organizations and communities are starting up host home programs to address the specific housing needs of homeless youth.

 When a person experiences a traumatic event—or multiple traumatic events—it can disrupt healthy development, adversely affect relationships, and contribute to mental health challenges.
 Many homeless people have experienced trauma, either before, during and/or after experiencing homelessness.
 For this reason, all programs and services working to end homelessness should provide trauma training to staff and volunteers.
 Otherwise, well-meaning service providers risk re-traumatizing trauma survivors.

-Trauma-informed care is a way of structuring programs and providing services that involves understanding, recognizing, and responding to the effects of all types of trauma.
+Trauma-informed care is a way of structuring programs and providing services that involve understanding, recognizing, and responding to the effects of all types of trauma.
 It emphasizes physical, psychological, and emotional safety and helps survivors re-build a sense of control and empowerment.